Exawind/exawind-builder/doc/source/installation.rst

 .. note::

-   On NREL Peregrine, Eagle, and Rhodes systems, the build scripts are pre-installed and configured in the project directory.
+   On NREL Peregrine, Eagle, and Rhodes, and NERSC Cori systems, the build scripts are pre-installed and configured in the project directory.
 Users do not have to install their own exawind-builder on these systems.
 On these NREL systems, you can skip the installation steps and proceed to the :ref:`compiling-software` section.
+Please consult the Exawind team if you are unsure where the build scripts are located on these systems.

 For fine control of the installation process please refer to the :ref:`manual_installation` section.